Arthur Caplan of the Perelman School of Medicine comments on potential ethical issues concerning embryonic stem cells.

 Perelman School of Medicine

-David Sarwer of the Perelman School of Medicine comments on the effect of Photoshopped images on the idea of beauty.
+Joseph Serletti of the Perelman School of Medicine comments on the dangers of cosmetic surgery.